KristianColville1/my-profit/README.md

 </details>
 <br>

-5. I want to set up an organization model
+5. As a returning user I want to be able to update inventory/customers/products etc.

 | Feature | Action | Expected Result | Actual Result |
 | --- | --- | --- | --- |